-Many genomic RNA nucleotide sequences of luteoviruses have been published, and other closely related luteoviruses, Potato Leaf Roll Virus (PLRV) and Beet Western Yellows Virus (BWYV).
+Many genomic RNA nucleotide sequences of Luteoviruses have been published, Barley yellow dwarf virus and other closely related luteoviruses, Potato Leaf Roll Virus (PLRV) and Beet Western Yellows Virus (BWYV).
 The sequence data of genomic RNA available in GenBank, so, the developing of other primers became available and easier for detection of various strains of BYDV using specific primers.

-In this study two viral genes were analyzed, and several primers were designed using two of the sequences of BYDV-PAV available in GenBank, BYDV-PAV acc.no NC002160 and BYDV-PAV acc.no.
+In this study two viral genes were analyzed, and several primers were designed using two of the sequences of BYDV-PAV available in GenBank, BYDV-PAV acc.no NC002160 and BYDV-PAV Ac.no.
 X0xeq7653, specific for two coding regions, polymerase gene located in (ORF1) and the coat protein located in (ORF3) respectively.
 BYDV-PAV isolate was reported and identified for the first time in New York in 1994 as a PAV variant, PAV-129 as a PAS, but later it was reclassified as a different species from PAV in the genus luteovirus as a PAS serotype.
-Serotype PAV divide into two species, PAV and PAS.
+Serotype PAV divides into two species, PAV and PAS.
 The two subgroups separated based on phylogenetic analysis of BYDV coat protein.
 Subgroup A which has isolates from 4 continents and include the Australian isolate the first isolate that was full sequenced.
 Subgroup B which include PAS isolate.
+Thus, PAS- like isolates are found in Alaska, New York, France and Morocco.

-The PAS species and PAV species of the Barley yellow dwarf virus (Lutoviridaee) share hosts, vectors and distributions.
+The PAS species and PAV species of the Barley yellow dwarf virus (Luteoviridae) share hosts, vectors and distributions.
 With the sequence homology in the ORF1 and ORF2 of PAV-129 (BYDV-PAS) is 80% and 88%, respectively, comparing to ORF1 and ORF2 of all other PAV isolates and MAV, which are reached 97% identical between each other.
-In subgroup B isolates PAV-129 the coat protein sequence identity with subgroup and isolates is 86%).
+In subgroup B isolates PAV-129 the coat protein sequence identity with subgroup A isolates is 86%.